muspelheim/LSTM-Text-Generation/README.md

 Type `./lstm.hy --help` to see more information on how to use the program.

-## Configuring your model
+## Configuration
+There are various settings to play with in the program.
+For the purpose of this program, there are no "optimal" settings- Rather, you should go ahead and experiment to come up with different, interesting results.

+### Disabling the GPU
+If you only want to do computations on the GPU (despite having installed GPU-enabled TensorFlow), specify the `--cpu` flag.

+### Configuring layers
 The program defaults to a single 128-cell LSTM layer.
 You can specify custom layers using the `--layers` argument.
 For example, if we wanted to LSTM layers with 128 cells in the first and 64 in the second, with a dropout layer (with a dropout probability of 20%) we would specify the following command line argument to the program:

 `--layers lstm:128,dropout:0.2,lstm:64`
-<sup><i><b>NOTE:</b> The `lstm:` prefix is optional and may be omitted.</i></sup>
+<sup><i><b>&nbsp;&nbsp;NOTE:</b> The `lstm:` prefix is optional and may be omitted.</i></sup>

-You may want to experiment with different layer configurations as they all give different results!
+### Lookback

-Furthermore, you can use the `--lookback` command line argument to specify the size (in number of characters) of the sliding window during training.
+You can use the `--lookback` command line argument to specify the size (in number of characters) of the sliding window during training.
 The program defaults to a lookback value of 32 characters, but you can set it to anything you like (although a greater lookback value requires more memory).
 For example, if you want to take the last 50 charactesr into account during training, specify the following command line argument:

 `--lookback 50`

+### Stride
 Using the `---stride` command line argument lets you set how many characters to move the sliding window forward after each training iteration.
 This setting can be thought of as a way to reduce the memory footprint for large corpora.
 The default is 3.
 Example:

 `--stride 7`

 ## Results
 Below are a few interesting results attained by running the program on various corpora:

+### King James Bible
 sdlgkdsg

+### King James Bible + Snoop Dogg lyrics
+asda